lkk688/mytutorial/docs/source/intelfpgalinux.rst

     nios2-terminal: "USB-BlasterII [1-5]", device 1, instance 0
     nios2-terminal: (Use the IDE stop button or Ctrl-C to terminate)

+The default user is the “analog” user, the password for this user is “analog”.
+The password for the “root” account is “analog” as well.

+Nios II Command Shell login using root and password analog.

+by running the iio_info command

 Build ADI HDL
 --------------------
 Ref HDL build: https://wiki.analog.com/resources/fpga/docs/build